cmessias/copper/README.md

 iex> Copper.Conversion.convert(%Copper.Money{amount: 10, fraction: 45, currency: :USD}, :BRL)
 {:ok, %Copper.Money{amount: 55, fraction: 54, currency: :BRL}}

-# Some currencies do not have subunits, meaning that their fraction part is always zero.
+# Some currencies do not have sub-units, meaning that their fraction part is always zero.
 iex> Copper.Conversion.convert(%Copper.Money{amount: 1, fraction: 25, currency: :USD}, :JPY)
 {:ok, %Copper.Money{amount: 134, currency: :JPY, fraction: 0}}

 # If there is an error with any of the currencies
 # (for example, trying to convert to a non-existing currency)
-# the error is detected early and not external calls are made.
+# the error is detected early and no external calls are made.
 iex> Copper.Conversion.convert(%Copper.Money{amount: 1, fraction: 20, currency: :AAA}, :JPY)
 {:error, :unknown_code}
 ```